carlosbornes/simpyson/README.md

 - **Read SIMPSON output files**: Load and manipulate NMR data from SIMPSON `.spe`, `.fid`, and `.xreim` files directly in Python for further analysis and visualization.

+- **Graphical User Interface**: You can type `simpyson gui` in your terminal to get Simpyson graphical user interface, and manipulate the data without any coding required.

 - **Templates for common experiments**: Use ready-made templates for typical Simpson NMR simulations, currently 90-degree pulse and no-pulse.
 More soon.

 ## Documentation 📖